mcguffin/wp-access-areas/README.txt

 = 1.2.7 =
 Feature: Explicitly select Front page as Fallback page.
 Feature: Edit view cap now available for backend-only posts as well.
-Fix: 404 behaviour not saving when defalt behaviour is other than 404
+Fix: 404 behaviour not saving when default behaviour is other than 404
 API: added function `wpaa_is_post_public( $post )`

 = 1.2.6 =